sbmlteam/deviser/docs/src/source/defining_package.rst

 Highlight ‘Version’ in the tree on the left hand side.

-Fill in the core level and version and the package version numbers.
+Fill in the core level and version and package version numbers.
 These default to **Core level** '3' and **Core version** '1' as SBML L3V1 is the only official SBML Level 3 version at the time of writing.
 The package version (**Pkg Version**) defaults to '1'.
 Using Deviser to specify more than one version of a package